-- The relationship between the parent and the grandparent
+- The relationship between the grandchild's parent and the grandparent

 - How recently the child has had contact with the grandparent

-- What affect the visitation might have on the child and parent
+- The effect visitation might have on the child and parent

-- Whether grandparent visitation would unfairly interfere with the child's time with parents
+- Whether grandparent visitation would unfairly interfere with the child's parental time

-- Any history of abuse or neglect by the grandparent
+- Any history of child abuse or neglect by the grandparent

 Click on a link below to learn more about grandparents' rights with respect to custody and visitation.
 Talk to an attorney to learn more about the laws and procedures in your state.